shahariaryan/Banklink---V2.0---New/README.md

 ### What is Banklink?

 Banklink is a fictional online bank.
 This is a project designed by Jonas Schmedtmann to practice DOM manipulation and user interaction.
-You have the possibility to log into the account and use several functions, just like in a real bank!
+You can log into the account and use several functions, just like in a real bank!

 ### Functions: